Passionate About Helping Others

 Registered Member BACP (Accred)

-COSRT (General Member who abides by the COSRT code of Ethics & practice)
+COSRT (Registered Member who abides by the COSRT code of Ethics & practice)

 Compulsive Sexual Behaviours / Sex Addiction